5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 As we’ve left the marvelous Costa Brava our next destination is found along the Spanish coast.
 Filled with sandy beaches and more than 300 sunny days a year, Calpe located amid the Costa Blanca, didn’t disappoint any cyclist.

-Moreover, the sparkling Spanish sea helps you escaping winter blues and turns your training camp into refreshing cycling holidays.
-You end your ride, sitting in a cafĂ© next to the beach just listening to the sound of sea.
-Wave after wave coming in smoothly, helping you recharge for another hard day.
+Moreover, the sparkling Spanish sea helps you escape winter blues and turns your training camp into a refreshing cycling holiday.
+You end your ride, sitting in a cafĂ© next to the beach just listening to the sound of the sea.
+Wave after wave comes in smoothly, helping you recharge for another hard day.
 Keeps me daydreaming about Calpe …

 Anyways, Calpe can be reached through the Aeropuerto de Alicante.
 The transfer over the national road will take around an hour.
 Flights from Europe to Alicante last roughly 2,5 hours.
 That’s a total of 3,5 hours transfer pretty solid, I think.

-If you’re a supporter of buses and trucks clothed in brands and sponsors the cycling hotel cap negret could give you on the spot experience.
+If you’re a supporter of buses and trucks clothed in brands and sponsors the cycling hotel Cap Negret could give you an on-the-spot experience.
 With a big parking area, the hotel was filled with lots of pro cycling teams from Arkea Samsic to Quickstep Alpha Vinyl in January.

-Now from a riding perspective Calpe and its environs is made for climbing.
+Now from a riding perspective Calpe and its environs are made for climbing.
 With the flatter coast roads being busy and filled with touristic traffic, you’re searching in vain for quietness.
-As a result Team DSM has established their training camp routine in Calpe.
-It just offers on the point conditions for most pro cycling teams.
+As a result, Team DSM has established its training camp routine in Calpe.
+It just offers on-the-point conditions for most pro cycling teams.

 But you’ve got the climbs here to escape.
 And with the vegetation being thin up the climbs, this area is predestined for unforgettable panorama views along your training rides.
 If you need extra motivation to gain elevation you’ll receive it through the Spanish landscape and sea.

-Calpe is the place to be for you winter training camp if you want to work hard on your bike while having holiday at the same time.
-Awesome climbs, quiet roads, comforting accommodation and nourishing Spanish food.
+Calpe is the place to be for your winter training camp if you want to work hard on your bike while having a holiday at the same time.
+Awesome climbs, quiet roads, comforting accommodation, and nourishing Spanish food.

 All refined with the Costa Blanca sandy beaches and its splendid sea.

 It’s time for us to say goodbye to Spain and all its amazing sights.
-We’ll travel north-east to meet its friendly neighbour.
+We’ll travel north-east to meet its friendly neighbor.

 Any idea?

-However, our next location is worth to be considered a cycling paradise.
+However, our next location is worth considering as a cycling paradise.

 So don’t stop reading.